Probate, Wills & Estate Planning

 Probate filing procedures vary depending on whether the deceased died with or without a proper will.
 Additional considerations also arise if the estate involves homestead property and minor children.

-We can assist you and your family in probating the estate in an efficient and cost effective manner.
-Uncomplicated small estates can be filed and completed in less than thirty (30) days.
-Many of our probates are handled on a flat fee basis.
+When you and your family need to deal with probating an estate, we can provide efficient and cost effective assistance.
+Many of our probates are handled on a flat fee basis, and uncomplicated small estates can be filed and completed in less than thirty (30) days.

 The team at Barry Miller Law can also provide expert legal assistance in drafting wills, living trusts, living wills and advance health care directives, and in handling all other aspects of estate planning.